 Once a company has delivered a handful of automations, the dividends tend to level off.
 That’s because the company is not able to easily identify new processes to automate, said Joe Surprenant, sales leader across Deloitte’s AI and Data Ops practices.
 Companies need to mine their data and processes to uncover these new opportunities.

 “Once you’ve exhausted heat maps and the idea box from process owners, you need a hybrid approach that includes both digital discovery tools and process expertise to identify the gaps,” he said.

 “Process intelligence has opened up the eyes of many of our clients to show them things they did not know,” Surprenant said.
-For example, he said, one large company used process mining technology to analyze its end-to-end direct material purchasing process.
-The analysis identified steps in the purchase order maintenance process which had a higher manual activity and rework rate.
+For example, he said, one large company used process mining technology to analyse its end-to-end direct material purchasing process.
+The analysis identified steps in the purchase order maintenance process that had higher manual activity and rework rate.
 This insight led to the development of a maintenance automation solution using a combination of RPA, business process management (BPM) workflow automation, and analytics, ultimately driving $40 million in annual savings.

 Another retail client used PI to uncover the root cause of a disconnect between the sales, payment, delivery, and return functions within its supply chain.
 These insights were leveraged to create a consolidated customer journey app to quickly trace and resolve issues across these functions.
-This led to a 23% reduction in order returns, $46 million sales risk mitigated, and 7% improvement in net promoter score.
+This led to a 23% reduction in order returns, a $46 million sales risk mitigated, and 7% improvement in net promoter score.

 Process intelligence is beneficial in three ways:

 Implementing more sophisticated, contextual automation is about much more than technology.
 Success requires a fundamental rethinking and re-engineering of your processes, all centered around your customers’ needs.